kikrishn/Blog/_posts/2021-05-13-stirling-basis-change.md

 ---
 layout: post
-title: Finite Calculus, Stirling Numbers. and Cleverly Changing Basis
+title: Finite Calculus, Stirling Numbers, and Cleverly Changing Basis
 ---

 I'm TAing a linear algebra class right now, and the other day a student came